BernardoDePietro/MuscleAPP/README.md

 <h1>MuscleAPP</h1>
 <p>The project's goal is the creation a management system for a gym.
-The gym could have different features:<p>
+The gym could use different features:<p>
 <ul>
   <li>Adding new users;</li>
   <li>Creating the training plan;</li>